YellowbrickData/YmSamples/CONTRIBUTING.md

 ```

-Besides indicating name, description, author, icon and size, which is used to drive the Sample Catalog,
-a section is provided to supply "actions" and "files".
+As well as the name, description, author, icon, and size values, which drive the Sample Catalog, additional sections supply "actions" and "files."

 ### Actions

 Actions are simply shortcuts to sets of .sql that go together to get the sample up and running quickly.

-The actions for the sample is an array of object, each containing a name and one or more scripts.
-When
-more than one script is provided, Yellowbrick Manager will load all the scripts and concatenate them together.
+The action for the sample is an array of objects, each containing a name and one or more scripts.
+When more than one script is provided, Yellowbrick Manager will load all the scripts and concatenate them.

 ### Files

-To supply shortcuts to commonly used files (ie. queries), supply one or more directories along with include
-regular expression to fine-tune.
+To enable shortcuts to commonly used files (such as queries), supply one or more directories, along with an "include" regular expression to fine-tune the file types.